 The dancing bear was made of antler by Claudia Peina.
 1.75 inches and $38.
 Next is a Picasso Marble horned lizard by Tony Mackel.
 Just under 3 inches and $100.
 An onyx bushytail by Don Lawaikete.
 2.5 inches and $60.
 The serpentine fish was made by Gilbert Lonjose.
 2.25 inches and $30.

-On the left is a whale made of wormhole jasper by Waldo Davis.
-2.75 inches and $36.
+This frog is made of serpentine by Mike Coble.
+1.5 inches and SOLD.
 Next is an onyx horse by Leland Boone.
 3 inches and $60.
 The serpentine swan is by Mike Coble.
 2 inches and $54.
 A picasso marble eagle by Todd Lowasayatee.
 1.5 inches and $60.

 A bison made of Zuni stone by Enrike Leekya.
 2.5 inches and $100.
 Two views of a natural turquoise frog by Brian Yatsattie.
 Just under 2 inches long and $120.

-Yes, a Zuni giraffe made of Zuni stone by Enrike Leekya.
-2.5 inches tall and $70.
-The picasso marble javelina is by Bernad Laselute.
+The onyx frog was carved by Roy Davis (Navajo).
+1.5 inches and $36.
+The Picasso marble javelina is by Bernad Laselute.
 2 inches and $75.
 Two images of a great frog made of antler by Gabe Sice.
 2.25 inches by 2 inches and $370.

 A pipestone javalina by Derrick Kamasee.
 3.5 inches and $60.
 The picasso marble frog on a leaf was carved by Justin Natewa, 2.5 inches long and $48.
-There is some great detail in this picasso marble badger by Bernie Laselute.
-2.5 inches and $75.
+The sodalite mt. lion is by Ronnie Lunasee.
+3 inches and $55.
 The ladybugs were made of bamboo coral and jet by Reynold Lunasee and Georgette Quam.
 1 inch and $36 each.

 This coiled snake was carved of antler by Carl Etsate.
 1.25 inches and $60.
 Another ladybug, this one by Clissa Martin.
 1 inch and $36.
 A skunk made from zebra stone by Melvin Sandoval.
 2.75 inches and $120.
 On the right is another amber carving by Rosella and Loubert Soseeah.
 This bobcat is 1.5 inches and $125.